adamnikowitz/projects/README.md

 ---

-# LLM-RAG-PDFs
+# 📰 LLM-RAG-PDFs

-This project pulls data from a folder of PDF files, uses RAG (Retrieval-Augmented Generation) to integrate them into an LLM model and uses a Gradio chatbot interface to allow you to ask questions about the information within the PDFs.
+This project pulls data from a folder of PDF files, uses **RAG (Retrieval-Augmented Generation)** to integrate them into an **LLM model** and uses a **Gradio chatbot** interface to allow you to ask questions about the information within the PDFs.

 ## 🔧 Project Overview

 - **Python Libraries**: Uses **PyMuPDF** to pull data from PDF files.
 - **Retrieval-Augmented Generation**: Built with **Langchain** library to split text, convert to chunks, and store as vectors within a **Chroma** database
 - **LLM Models**: Made with Open AI's **ChatGPT 40-mini** and fed through a **Gradio** chatbot in order to interfact with the text.

+---

+# 🤖  LLM-Subreddit-Summarizer

+This project pulls uses a **Reddit API** to pull top comments from the top posts on a subreddit and uses an open-source LLM, **Ollama 3.2**, to provide summaries of the comments.

+## 🔧 Project Overview

+- **Python Libraries**: Uses **Praw**,  a wrapper library that allows you to connect to the Reddit API
+- **LLM Models**: Made with Meta's **Ollama 3.2** open source LLM

+  ## 🚀 Next Steps

+- Sentiment analysis or additional analysis through **RAG (Retrieval-Augmented Generation)** process to embed text within LLM models for conversational interactions.